CER-REC/conditions/app/components/ProjectMenu/README.md

 ## Interaction Requirements

-Navigation can be done through either the <List /> or Project dots.
+Navigation can be done through either the `<List />`or Project dots.
-Click, enter and touch on the project dots should all call `props.onClick(projectIndex)`
+Click, enter and touch on the project dots should all call `props.onClick(projectID)`

 ## Accessibility Requirements